Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 Insight: This helps in understanding the market segments Amazon caters to based on price.

-Question 11: How does the rating relate to the level of discount?
+**Question 11:** How does the rating relate to the level of discount?

 Why it's important: This helps determine if highly discounted products tend to have lower ratings (perhaps clearing out unpopular stock) or if discounts are used to boost sales of well-rated items.

-How we answered it: We analyzed the relationship between average_rating and discount_percentage.
+How we answered it: We analysed the relationship between average_rating and discount_percentage.
 This could involve creating a scatter plot or grouping products by discount ranges and looking at their average ratings.

 Insight: This can reveal patterns in how discounts are applied and their potential impact on perceived product quality.

-Question 12: How many products have fewer than 1,000 reviews?
+**Question 12:** How many products have fewer than 1,000 reviews?

 Why it's important: This helps identify products that might be new, niche, or struggling to gain traction.
 These products might need more visibility or marketing support.

 How we answered it: We filtered the data to count products where rating_count was less than 1,000.

 Insight: A large number of products with few reviews might indicate a need for more aggressive marketing or product visibility.

-Question 13: Which categories have products with the highest discounts?
+**Question 13:** Which categories have products with the highest discounts?

 Why it's important: Similar to Question 1, but focusing on the highest individual discounts within categories, not just the average.
 This helps pinpoint specific promotional opportunities or areas where pricing might be very competitive.

 How we answered it: We identified products with the highest discount_percentage and then noted their category.